-Freight rates

 The freight rate in the Argus Nitrogen report shows the week's average spot rate range and the prior week's range.
 Argus publishes prices for international dry bulk and liquid shipping markets for fertilizers and raw materials.
-Assessments of the prevailing spot rates for the major bulk fertilizer trade routes and relevant vessel sizes are published on a Thursday evening - market information is collated up to 17:00 UK time on a Thursday evening.
-Subject to publication schedules, these assessments are usually repeated in full on the following Friday in the Argus Dry Freight report.
+Assessments are of the prevailing spot rates for the major bulk fertilizer trade routes and relevant vessel sizes.
+Market information received after 4.30pm London time on the day of assessment may not be considered for inclusion in the assessment Subject to publication schedules, these assessments are usually repeated in full on the following Friday in the Argus Dry Freight report.

 The freight ranges are established by surveying freight providers and buyers of spot freight, maintaining a balance between both parties.
 The assessment is for cargoes that will load and move within the next 30 days.
 Argus makes an assessment of the range between the low and high prices provided.

 Dry bulk

-Mideast Gulf-US Gulf (45,000t)

-Mideast Gulf-Thailand (30,000t)

-Mideast Gulf-Brazil (40,000t)

-Baltic-Brazil (30,000t)

-Nigeria-Brazil (30,000t)

-Egypt-French bay (6,000t)

-China-SE Asia (6,000t)

-China-India (60,000t)

-Algeria-Brazil (30,000t)

-Algeria-US Gulf (30,000t)

-Algeria-French bay (12,000t)

-Politic EC Maying (20 000t)

-Baltic-EC Mexico (30,000t)

-Baltic-WC Mexico (25,000t) China-WC Mexico (25,000t)

-excluding Iran

-Liquid

-Klaipeda-Rouen (25,000-30,000t)
+Mideast Gulf-US Gulf (45,000t) Mideast Gulf-Thailand (30,000t) Mideast Gulf-Brazil (40,000t) Baltic-Brazil (30,000t) Nigeria-Brazil (30,000t) China-SE Asia (6,000t) China-India (60,000t) Algeria-Brazil (30,000t) Algeria-Brazil (30,000t) Algeria-French bay (12,000t) Baltic-EC Mexico (30,000t) Baltic-WC Mexico (25,000t) China-WC Mexico (25,000t) excluding Iran